vermaaaditya/SIETTPO/README.md

 ## Contributors

-This project was worked on by **Manish, Nishith, Rishabh, Heemanshu, and you**.
+This project was worked on by **Manish, Nishith, Rishabh, Heemanshu, and Aaditya Verma**.